ToonUI

 Quickstart

-This is the shortest happy path:
+This page builds the happy path:

-- create the protocol on the server
+2. generate the model prompt on the server

 import { createToonProtocol } from '@toon-ui/core';

-const toon = createToonProtocol();
+const toon = createToonProtocol({

 const system = [